openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 // Hosts defines `Host` configurations to be applied to nodes deployed by the installer type Hosts []Host

-// AddressesFromPool is an IPAddressPool that will be used to create
-// IPAddressClaims for fulfillment by an external controller. type AddressesFromPool struct {
-	// APIGroup is the group for the resource
-	// being referenced.
-If APIGroup is not
-	// specified, the specified Kind must be in
-	// the core API group.
-For any other
-	// third-party types, APIGroup is required.
-	ApiGroup string `json:"apiGroup"`

-	// Kind is the type of resource being referenced
-	Kind string `json:"kind"`

-	// Name is the name of resource being referenced
-	Name string `json:"name"`
-}

-// Host defines the network device configuration to be applied for a node deployed by the installer type Host struct {
+// Host defines host VMs to generate as part of the installation. type Host struct {
   // FailureDomain refers to the name of a FailureDomain as described in https://github.com/openshift/enhancements/blob/master/enhancements/installer/vsphere-ipi-zonal.md
   // +optional
-  FailureDomain string `json: "failureDomain"`
+  FailureDomain string `json:"failureDomain"`

-  // Slice of NetworkDeviceSpecs to be applied
+  // NetworkDeviceSpec to be applied to the host
   // +kubebuilder:validation:Required
-  NetworkDevice []NetworkDeviceSpec `json: "networkDevice"`
+  NetworkDevice *NetworkDeviceSpec `json:"networkDevice"`

   // Role defines the role of the node
   // +kubebuilder:validation:Enum="";bootstrap;control-plane;compute
   // +kubebuilder:validation:Required
-  Role string `json: "role"`
+  Role string `json:"role"`
 }

 type NetworkDeviceSpec struct {
-	// gateway4 is the IPv4 gateway used by this device.
-	// Required when DHCP4 is false.
+  // gateway is an IPv4 or IPv6 address which represents the subnet gateway,
-	// +optional
+  // for example, 192.168.1.1.
   // +kubebuilder:validation:Format=ipv4
-	Gateway4 string `json:"gateway4,omitempty"`

-	// gateway4 is the IPv4 gateway used by this device.
-	// Required when DHCP6 is false.
   // +kubebuilder:validation:Format=ipv6
-	// +optional
-	Gateway6 string `json:"gateway6,omitempty"`
+  Gateway string `json:"gateway,omitempty"`

-	// ipaddrs is a list of one or more IPv4 and/or IPv6 addresses to assign
+  // ipAddrs is a list of one or more IPv4 and/or IPv6 addresses and CIDR to assign to
+  // this device, for example, 192.168.1.100/24.
+IP addresses provided via ipAddrs are
+  // intended to allow explicit assignment of a machine's IP address.
+  // +kubebuilder:validation:Format=ipv4
+  // +kubebuilder:validation:Format=ipv6
+  // +kubebuilder:example=192.168.1.100/24
-	// to this device.
+  // +kubebuilder:example=2001:DB8:0000:0000:244:17FF:FEB6:D37D/64
-	// Required when DHCP4 and DHCP6 are both Disabled.
-	// + Validation is applied via a patch, we validate the format as either ipv4 or ipv6
-	// +optional
+  // +kubebuilder:validation:Required
-	IPAddrs []string `json:"ipAddrs,omitempty"`
+  IPAddrs []string `json:"ipAddrs"`

-	// nameservers is a list of IPv4 and/or IPv6 addresses used as DNS
+  // nameservers is a list of IPv4 and/or IPv6 addresses used as DNS nameservers, for example,
+  // 8.8.8.8. a nameserver is not provided by a fulfilled IPAddressClaim.
+If DHCP is not the
+  // source of IP addresses for this network device, nameservers should include a valid nameserver.
+  // +kubebuilder:validation:Format=ipv4
-	// nameservers.
+  // +kubebuilder:validation:Format=ipv6
-	// Please note that Linux allows only three nameservers (https://linux.die.net/man/5/resolv.conf).
-	// +optional
+  // +kubebuilder:example=8.8.8.8
   Nameservers []string `json:"nameservers,omitempty"`

-  // addressesFromPools is a list of address pools which will fulfill requests for static IPs AddressesFromPools []AddressesFromPool `json:"addressesFromPool,omitempty"` }
+}

 ~~~